15 December 2024

 “Donald Trump has been found liable for rape...”

 Donald Trump has filed a defamation lawsuit against ABC News and George Stephanopoulos, after Stephanopoulos asked Republican politician Nancy Mace why she had endorsed Trump as a presidential candidate despite Trump having been “found liable for rape.”
-Stephanopoulos interviewed Mace on The Week, in a segment broadcast on 10th March.
+Stephanopoulos interviewed Mace on This Week, in a segment broadcast on 10th March.

 Stephanopoulos began the interview with a reference to a civil prosecution in which Trump was found guilty of sexually abusing E. Jean Carroll: “You’ve endorsed Donald Trump for president.
 Donald Trump has been found liable for rape by a jury.
 Donald Trump has been found liable for defaming the victim of that rape.
 It’s been affirmed by a judge.”